TFC-Russia/tfc-curios-weight/README.md

 This is a simple TFC addon that adds a weight calculations to the TFC mod for Curios slots.
 It is a copy of the same calculations for player inventory from TFC but for Curios slots.

+## Requirements

+- This mod requires the Curios API 5.10.0+.
+- This mod requires TerraFirmaCraft for 1.20+

 ## Changelog

 ### 1.0.0